stakezone/nodemonitorgaiad/README.md

 * **npersistentpeersoff** number of disconnected persistent peers
 * **isvalidator** if validator metrics are enabled, can be {yes | no}
 * **pctprecommits** if validator metrics are enabled, percentage of last n precommits from blockheight as configured in nodemonitor.sh
+* **pcttotcommits** if validator metrics are enabled, percentage of total commits of the validator set at blockheight

 ### Installation

 The script for the host has a configuration section on top where parameters can be set.